Parabot/Parabot/README.md

         </repository>
     </repositories>
 ```

-Then you'll need to add the dependency
+Then you'll need to add the dependency:

 ```
     <dependencies>
         <dependency>